Impacts, Changes & Beauty

 Without thoughtful stewardship, the natural systems that support clean and clear water, healthy soil with minimal erosion, and resilient ecosystems, may not be able to keep pace with current pressures of rapid growth, decreased oversight and decreased knowledge reservoirs.

 There is an option to petition (25 signatures required) to get the Marine Patrol (who issues permits) to add Dan Hole Pond to their list of lakes requiring mooring permits.
-When the law was first passed in 1987 requiring permits, there were only six lakes requiring mooring permits.
+When the law was first passed in 1987 requiring permits, there were six lakes requiring mooring permits.

 Anyone interested in contributing here?
 Understanding our current wildlife - who are our wild neighbors?
 Besides you know who?!
 Any moose sightings this year?
 Fish stories?